roytang/blog/content/post/2008/07/the-folly-of-optical-media.md

 ### Comment by noems on 2008-07-15 09:39:59 +0000
 how about donating some of your copies to kapal-muks leechers like me? 😛

-depends ofcourse on what you have&#8230; kenshin would be nice since i haven't
+depends ofcourse on what you have...  kenshin would be nice since i haven't

 seen it 😀